Finite-Sample Analysis For Decentralized Batch Multi-Agent Reinforcement Learning With Networked Agents: Introduction

 Following the batch RL framework, we aim to establish a finite sample analysis for both cooperative and competitive MARL problems.
 For both settings, we propose decentralized fitted Q-iteration algorithms with value function approximation and provide finite-sample analysis.
 Specifically, for the cooperative setting where a team of finite agents on a communication network aims to maximize the global average of the cumulative discounted reward obtained by all the agents, we establish the statistical error of the action-value function returned by a decentralized variation of the fitted Q-iteration algorithm, which is measured by the $\ell_2$-distance between the estimated action-value function and the optimal one.
 Interestingly, we show that the statistical error can be decomposed into a sum of three error terms that reflect the effects of the function class, number of samples in each fitted Q-iteration, and the number of iterations, respectively.
 Similarly, for the competitive MARL where the goal is to achieve the Nash equilibrium of a zero-sum game played by two teams of networked agents, we propose a decentralized algorithm that is shown to approximately achieve the desired Nash equilibrium.
 Moreover, in this case, we also establish the $\ell_2$-distance between the action-value function returned by the algorithm and the one at the Nash equilibrium.

 {\bf{Main Contribution.}} Our contribution is two-fold.
 First, we propose batch MARL algorithms for both the cooperative and competitive settings where the agents are only allowed to communicate over a network and the reward of each individual agent is observed only by itself.
-Here, our formulation of the two-team competitive MARL problem is novel.
 Our algorithms incorporate function approximation of the value functions and can be implemented in a decentralized fashion.
-Second, most importantly, we provide a finite-sample analysis for these MARL algorithms, which characterizes the statistical errors of the action-value function returned by our algorithms.
-Our error bounds provides a clear characterization of how the function class, the number of samples, and the number of iterations affect the statistical accuracy of our algorithms.
+Second, more importantly, we provide a finite-sample analysis for these MARL algorithms, which characterizes the statistical errors of the action-value function returned by our algorithms.
+Our error bounds provides a clear characterization of how the complexity of the employed function class, the number of samples, and the number of iterations affect the statistical accuracy of our algorithms.
 This work appears to provide the first finite-sample analysis for batch MARL for either cooperative or competitive settings.